altaywtf/altay-dot-wtf/data/cv.md

 ## Altay A.

-I'm a software engineer building user interfaces for web, mobile, and streaming devices.
-I'm quite passionate about TypeScript, React ecosystem, developer experience, and monorepos.
+I'm a software engineer building apps for web, mobile, smart TVs, and streaming devices.
+I'm quite passionate about React ecosystem, monorepos, and developer experience.

 ---